Fast collisional $\sqrt{\mathrm{SWAP}}$ gate for fermionic atoms in an optical superlattice: Fast SWAP using dynamic control of the superlattice

 with $V_L^{\max}=140$, $V_L(0)=20$, $V_S(0)=45.93$ (in units of $E_r^{\mathrm{long}}$ and $E_r^{\mathrm{short}}$, respectively), and $\tau_{\mathrm{gate}}=21.26\,\mu\mathrm{s}$.
 The resulting total potential is depicted in Figure \ref{fig:swap_1d}b.

-With these parameters we achieve a transfer fidelity of $\sim 99.97\%$ and $\sim 99.94\%$ for the single- and two-particle SWAP, respectively.
+With these parameters we achieve a transfer fidelity of $\sim 99.97\%$ for a single-particle and $\sim 99.94\%$ for the two-particle SWAP.
 Figure~\ref{fig:swap_1d}c depicts the corresponding dynamics: the wave packet travels swiftly from the left well to the central region and is subsequently recaptured in the right well, while remaining spectrally narrow and avoiding significant leakage to higher bands.